Can you use vinegar to get rid of rats?

-If you are doing this in an area where the scent will disperse quickly (well ventilated, large area) then make sure to change these every week.
+If you are doing this in an area where the scent will disperse quickly (well ventilated, large area), make sure to change these every week.

 Make up a 50/50 mix of white vinegar and water.
 Add in a teaspoon full of salt too.

 Mix this spray thoroughly!
-Then apply it in areas where you have noticed rats have been.
-Any areas where you have noticed rat urine, feces, or chewed items.
+Then apply it in areas where you have noticed rat activity, such as areas where you have noticed rat urine, feces, or chewed items.

 This spray is very effective at deterring rats and cleaning up after them.
 You probably already have the required ingredients!
-Give it a go!
+Please give it a go!

 Add To Cleaning Equipment